COREA: Coupled Relightable 3D Gaussians and SDFs for Efficient Normal Alignment: Conclusion

 \section{Conclusion}

-We presented COREA, the first unified framework that jointly learns relightable 3D Gaussians and an SDF using a coarse-to-fine bidirectional 3D-to-3D supervision.
-By aligning SDF geometry through Gaussian depth and pixel-wise depth gradients, and refining Gaussian normals using SDF-derived normals, COREA establishes a tightly coupled geometric representation that preserves fine-scale structure.
-A dual-loss curvature-guided density control further stabilizes densification and balances geometric fidelity with memory efficiency.
-These components provide a consistent geometric foundation for inverse rendering and support accurate BRDF-lighting decomposition.
-Extensive experiments demonstrate that COREA achieves superior performance in NVS, mesh reconstruction, and PBR within a unified framework.
+We presented COREA, the first unified \jyn{three-tasks framework that jointly learns an SDF and relightable 3D Gaussians by coupling their complementary geometric properties on a shared underlying surface.} \jyn{By anchoring SDF geometry with depth signals and pixel-wise depth gradients from geometry-constrained relightable 3DGS and stabilizing Gaussian normal learning using the continuous SDF normal field, COREA preserves fine-scale structure and provides reliable normals.
+We further introduce Dual-Density Control, which regularizes normal-aware densification using both photometric and geometric gradients to prevent excessive Gaussian growth while maintaining stable rendering.} These components provide a consistent geometric foundation for \jyn{inverse PBR, enabling accurate BRDF and lighting decomposition and faithful relighting under novel illumination.} Experiments show that \jyn{COREA achieves strong results in SH-based NVS and inverse PBR while delivering competitive surface reconstruction, and remains the only framework that supports all three tasks.}